220.127.116.11 Resolving Issues and Adopting Centrist Policies

 Politicians need to consider the decisions carefully, to persuade themselves and the public that they are doing the right thing.
-Each political ideology and implementation approach has some validity.
-For anyone, whatever their views, it is worth checking whether the treatment of any particular issue should move further in that direction:
+Each political ideology and implementation approach has some validity – so for anyone, whatever their views, it is worth checking whether the treatment of any particular issue should move further in that direction:

-Informally, people may follow some of these thought processes but it may be worth formally asking all four questions.
+People might follow some of these thought processes informally, but it may be worth asking all four questions in formal consultations on difficult issues, as described later (6.5.3).
 Publishing the analysis would then help to convince doubters that a decision had been carefully and fairly reached: transparent evidence of an inclusive negotiation (2.4).